viceroypenguin/SuperLinq/README.md

 | GetShortestPaths	   | Determine the shortest cost to every node in a graph-like virtual structure using Dijkstra's algorithm. | [link](https://viceroypenguin.github.io/SuperLinq/api/SuperLinq.SuperEnumerable.GetShortestPaths.html) | [link](https://viceroypenguin.github.io/SuperLinq/api/SuperLinq.Async.AsyncSuperEnumerable.GetShortestPaths.html) |

 </details>

+#### Footnotes:

+[^1]: Not yet implemented; open a ticket if operator is desired
+[^2]: Async operator without a sync equivalent
+[^3]: `DataTable` is an no-longer relevant data structure, so this method is only kept for posterity and will not be migrated to a datatable.
+[^4]: Will not be implemented, due to complex nature of flattening async sequences into a single sequence